arthurBarthe/debiased-spatial-whittle/paper/paper.md

 categories:

 - grids and sampling:
-  - grids.py: this module allows to define the rectangular grids where the data sit via the class RectangularGrid.
+  - grids.py: this module is used to define the rectangular grids where the data sit via the class RectangularGrid.
 A mask of zeros (missing) and ones (not missing) can be set to specify potential missing observations, for instance to account for natural boundaries